 Delay calls for a complaint - and generally it calls for an early complaint.
 As soon as things start to drift a complaint should be made: one that does not personalise the problem, but merely puts down a marker that the drift has to stop.
-See precedent letter number 2 at page 30.
+See precedent letter number 1 at page 29.

 As with all complaints, the letter should set out deadlines by which the public body should undertake the necessary corrective action to ensure that the needs are met as soon as possible.
-Complaints can, in appropriate cases, highlight the fact that the public body is profiting from its delay19 and examples of how such a request can be framed are provided in the Cerebra Legal Entitlements Research Project Digests of Opinions.20
+Complaints can, in appropriate cases, highlight the fact that the public body is profiting from its delay-for example that by unreasonably delaying providing respite care (or failing to secure sufficiently skilled care assistant's etc) it has improperly avoided paying for this support and so financially benefited.

 When making a complaint about delay it can help to stress the harm it is causing.
-As we note above (page 8) children don't stop growing: children don't hang around while the public body gets itself sorted.
+As we note on page 9 children don't stop growing: children don't hang around while the public body gets itself sorted.
 Delay is particularly harmful for young people and its avoidance is an underpinning principle of the Children Act 1989 (section 1(2)).
 One useful technique is to point to the double standards of some public bodies: for example, schools often threaten parents where there has been a single 'non-attendance' by the child stating that 'even one day missed has an impact on a child'.
 This phrase can be used when complaining about a school or local authority's failure which has had the same effect.
 Complaints about delay often arise in cases that require coordination by more than one agency - for example a local authority and an NHS body.
-Complaints in such cases should require that an early meeting take place of representatives from both agencies - and that these representatives have 'decision-making' power.
+Complaints in such cases should require that an early meeting take place of representatives from both agencies - and that these representatives have 'decisionmaking' power.
 Complaints of this nature are often strengthened by involving councillors and the local MP: preferably by meeting with them and asking for their support and in any event, by copying your complaint to them.

-19 The Ombudsman not infrequently recommends payments in such cases - for example in complaint no 10 013 477 against Essex County Council 14 August 2012 at para 28, she recommended that the council pay £43,000 'reflecting the cost of the services' that the disabled person / care should have received (but did not) during a 2 year period.
-20 See for example Kumar's Story at page 24 in the Digest of Cases 2014 www.law.cf.ac.uk/probono/2014%20
+The Ombudsman not infrequently recommends payments in such cases-for example in complaint no 10 013 477 against Essex County Council 14 August 2012 at para 28, she recommended that the council pay £43,000 'reflecting the cost of the services' that the disabled person/carer should have received (but did not) during a 2 year period.